tokio-rs/website/content/blog/2018-08-async-await.md

 heap).

 Note that `TcpStream` has `read_async` and `write_all_async` functions.
-These functions perfom the same logic as the synchronous equivalents that exist on the `Read` and `Write` traits in `std`.
+These functions perform the same logic as the synchronous equivalents that exist on the `Read` and `Write` traits in `std`.
 The difference, they return futures that can be awaited on.